How to roster cleaning staff

 Cleaning penalty rates

-Key penalty rates under the Cleaning Services Award.
+Key penalty rates under the Cleaning Services Award for weekend and public holiday work.

 | Period | Full-time/Part-time | Casual | Notes |